TechExeter/gameplay/index.md

 ---

 GAME&gt;PLAY is a brand new one-day gaming festival for Exeter - bringing together playable art, retro gaming, indie games and theatre shows together under one roof.

+Curated by <a href="https://techexeter.uk">TechExeter CIC</a> this free event is generously hosted by Exeter Phoenix and supported by Exeter City Council.